unn00n/unn00n.github.io/all_collections/_posts/2025-09-25-IEEE-Victoris4-B0x-Writeup.md

 ![2025-09-25181437.png](/assets/images/2025-09-25-B0x/2025-09-25181437.png)

 When I submitted it, the system rejected it because it didn’t match the competition’s required flag format.
-I then reviewed the **ceo info** file, which mentioned confidentiality, and remembered that the challenge stated sensitive data had been stolen.
-Taking this into account, I located the correct hex value, submitted it in the required format, and it was accepted:
+I then reviewed the **ceo info** file, which indicates something important about ceo and remembered that the challenge stated sensitive data had been stolen.
+Taking this into account, I noticed the hex value between the curly brackets in it, submitted it in the required format, and it was accepted:

 ![2025-09-25181551.png](/assets/images/2025-09-25-B0x/2025-09-25181551.png)

-Thanks to my team, we secured 3rd place in the IEEE Victoris4 CTF.
+Thanks to my team, we secured 3rd place in the IEEE Victoris 4.0 CTF.
 ![2025-09-257.15.27.jpeg](/assets/images/2025-09-25-B0x/2025-09-257.15.27.jpeg)